 Send Them on A Scavenger Hunt

 If you don’t mind a little mud (and extra bathtime) and there’s no sign of thunder, a rainy day doesn’t necessarily mean all play needs to take place indoors.
 Get your littles made up in their raincoats and boots—mom can supervise with a waterproof diaper bag and an umbrella—and send them into the yard for a rainy day scavenger hunt!
 Come up with a list of things each child needs to bring back, such as leaves, acorns, twigs, stones, and so on.
-Chances are they’ll enjoy the hunt, as well as the novelty of getting outside in the rain and sloshing around a bit.
+Chances are they’ll enjoy the hunt, as well as the novelty of getting outside in the rain and jumping in puddles quite a bit.
 Once everyone is bathed, it will be the perfect time for a little treat, like a nice cup of hot chocolate.

 Go to An Indoor Pool

 Another one of our favorite rainy day activities for kids also involves water—albeit in a more contained form!
 Pack your waterproof diaper bag with swimsuits, goggles, and towels to brave the rain for the dash to the car, and get yourselves to the local pool for a little splashing around!
 The kids will burn up a ton of energy, and you’ll also have a chance to beat any rainy day restlessness by getting out of the house in the afternoon.
 Want to make the day even better?
 Call up a friend with kids who lives nearby and arrange a pool playdate so that you all get a little socializing in, too!
-Make sure to bring a wet bag along to keep those damp swimsuits separated from your dry clothes and inside of your purse!
+Make sure to bring a wet bag along to keep those damp swimsuits separated from your dry clothes inside of your purse!

 Visit a Museum

 Chances are there’s a museum that’s been on your bucket list for ages, and when the weather goes south, that trip to the science center or art museum can be one of the best rainy day activities for kids.
-Most museums offer deeply discounted or free admission for kids, and whether or not you’re headed to a children’s museum or the MoMA, you’ll have a chance to get a little education in for everyone.
+Most museums offer deeply discounted or free admission for kids, and whether or not you’re headed to a children’s museum for interactive exhibits or the MoMA, you’ll have a chance to get a little education in for everyone.
 Take the time to enjoy lunch together at the museum cafe, and before you go, give each child a piece of paper and some crayons and ask them to draw their favorite piece or exhibit from the day.

 Learn a New Skill or Craft

 With all the fun tutorials available online, a rainy day is a great opportunity to learn a new skill or craft.
-Whether that’s a language lesson geared toward children, making a piece of jewelry, or baking some cheerful cupcakes, the dim day will feel a little more like a fun adventure if you use it as a chance to introduce your child to a new skill or idea.
+Whether that’s a language lesson geared toward children, making a piece of jewelry, or baking some cheerful cupcakes, the dreary day will feel a little more like a fun adventure if you use it as a chance to introduce your child to a new skill or idea.
 And, if you need to make a quick run to the store for materials, make sure you bring a waterproof diaper bag that will make it easier to carry any precious or delicate supplies out of the store!

 Create a Home Movie Theater

 You don’t need to stray far or spend a fortune on tickets to recreate the movie theater experience for your little ones.
 Start by asking your children to design and color movie “tickets” that will admit them to the theater.
 One child can work the concession stand where they have bowls of popcorn available for “purchase,” along with juice boxes and any other treats that will help them enjoy the show.
 One child can also pretend to be the usher—simply give them a handheld flashlight that they can use to show family members to their seats in advance of the movie.
-Then, all mom needs to do is cue up their favorite feature, and you have an easy afternoon of rainy day activities for kids all planned out.
+Then, all mom needs to do is cue up their favorite feature to keep them entertained, and you have an easy afternoon of rainy day activities for kids all planned out.

 Find All the Gear You Need at JuJuBe